Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

 ## Who is Novalnet AG?
 <p>Novalnet AG is a <a href="https://www.novalnet.de/zahlungsinstitut"> leading financial service institution </a> offering payment gateways for processing online payments.
 Operating in the market as a full payment service provider, Novalnet AG provides online merchants with user-friendly payment integration with all major shop systems and self-programmed sites.</p>
-<p>Accept, manage and monitor payments all on one platform with one single contract!</p>
+<p>Accept, manage and monitor payments all-in-one platform with one single contract!</p>
-<p>Our SaaS engine is <a href="https://www.novalnet.de/pci-dss-zertifizierung"> PCI DSS </a> certified and designed to enable real-time risk management, secured payments via escrow accounts, efficient receivables management, dynamic member and subscription management, customized payment solutions for various business models (e.g. marketplaces, affiliate programs etc.) etc.</p>
+<p>Our SaaS engine is <a href="https://www.novalnet.de/pci-dss-zertifizierung"> PCI DSS </a> certified, empowers businesses with real-time risk management mechanisms, secure escrow account payments, streamlined receivables management, dynamic member and subscription administration, and customized payment solutions tailored to diverse business models, including marketplaces and affiliate programs..</p>